craigspaeth/jquery.fillwidth/README.md

 Pass in a callback right after fillwidth does it's magic and lines up images.

-### liWidths { Array }
+### imageDimensions { Array }

-If you know the widths of the child images before they finish loading, pass in an array of the widths to avoid initial flickering.
+If you know the dimensions of the child images before they finish loading, pass in an array of `{ width: X, height: X }` hashes for a more quicker fillwidth that calculates before the images finish loading.
 See the [example](https://github.com/craigspaeth/jquery.fillwidth/blob/master/example/index.html) for how this is done.

 ````javascript
 $('#fill').fillwidth({